What Really Happened to Pan Am? The Hijacking That Destroyed an Empire

 To understand what was lost, you have to understand what Pan Am actually was.

 Founded in 1927, Pan American World Airways was not just an airline.
 It was a symbol.
 At a time when international travel was reserved for diplomats and the very wealthy, Pan Am made the world feel reachable.
-Its Boeing 314 Clipper flying boats connected continents in the 1930s and 40s.
+Its Boeing 314 Clipper connected continents in the 1930s and 1940s.
 Its stewardesses were trained like diplomats.
 Its terminals were designed by architects.
-When you flew Pan Am, you were flying the American idea of what the future looked like.
+When you flew Pan Am, you were flying the American idea of the future.

 In 1958, Pan Am became the first US airline to operate transatlantic jet service, flying a Boeing 707 from New York to Paris.
-It later launched 747 service in 1970, again ahead of everyone else.
-At its peak Pan Am flew to 86 countries.
+It later launched 747 service in 1970, again ahead of the curve.
+At its peak, Pan Am flew to 86 countries.
 It trained astronauts how to think about space travel.
 It had a waiting list for seats on a future commercial flight to the moon.

 This was not a struggling regional carrier.
 This was an institution.